Igor Dodon: Post-presidency

 In a telephone conversation with Deputy Kremlin Chief of Staff Dmitry Kozak, he announced that he would be visiting Russia as head of the PSRM.
 During his visit, he negotiated the extension of the tariff-free preferential exports from Moldova to Russia.
 Dodon said in an interview with TASS in Moscow that he had discouraged people from pouring into the streets after the election in order to prevent a "Maidan" scenario in the country.
-He also said commenting on the election results that "there will be a sobering up of a very large number of people who will understand that they were wrong."
+He also said commenting on the election results that "there will be a sobering up of a very large number of people who will understand that they were wrong".
 He also accused Sandu of trying to usurp power in the country.
 He would later declare the composition of her Supreme Security Council to be a threat to national security.
-During the 2021 Russian protests, he accused "Western geopolitical players" of "trying to destabilize the situation around Russia", adding that he did not believe footage released by Russian opposition leader Alexey Navalny about "Putin's Palace" to be authentic.
+During the 2021 Russian protests, he accused "Western geopolitical players" of "trying to destabilize the situation around Russia", adding that he did not believe footage released by Russian opposition leader Alexei Navalny about "Putin's Palace" to be authentic.

+In March 2021, Dodon proposed to use Moldova's foreign currency reserves amid the COVID-19 pandemic, being opposed by Octavian Armașu, governor of the National Bank of Moldova, who referred to the proposal as unlawful.

 On 6 May 2021, he visited Minsk with Zinaida Greceanîi to unveil a monument to Moldovan Hero of the Soviet Union Ion Soltys.
 During the visit, he met with President Lukashenko at his private home in the capital.

 Election season

-In May, he, alongside former President Vladimir Voronin, formed an electoral alliance known as the Electoral Bloc of Communists and Socialists, which will contest in the 2021 Moldovan parliamentary election.
+In May, he, alongside former President Vladimir Voronin, formed an electoral alliance known as the Electoral Bloc of Communists and Socialists to contest in the 2021 Moldovan parliamentary election.
 The announcement came as a surprise as Dodon and Voronin have accused each other of treason and political corruption.

 Controversies

 Flag change proposals

 In 2010, the Party of Communists (PCRM) started promoting a new official flag for Moldova.
 In March 2012, Igor Dodon and the Party of Socialists (PSRM) invited PCRM to initiate a referendum to change the national flag of Moldova from the original tricolour (similar to Romania's, except charged with Moldova's coat of arms) to a red-blue bicolor flag.
-The proposed flag is considered by the Academy of Sciences of Moldova as a "pure political invention".
+The Academy of Sciences of Moldova called the flag proposal a "pure political invention".

 In November 2012, Dodon posted on his Facebook profile a photo that shows him wearing clothes printed with a patch of the Russian flag, which was criticized as a sign of Dodon's alleged Russophilia.